sillsdev/web-languagedepot/README.md

 To test with debug info `gulp test-php --debug true`

 To test with code coverage `gulp test-php --coverage true`.
-This will generate test coverage report in `tests/CodeCoverage/api/index.html`.
+This will generate test coverage report in `test/CodeCoverage/php/index.html`.

-To run tests in PhpStorm, browse to the project view, right-click `tests` folder and select `Run 'tests'`.
+To run tests in PhpStorm, browse to the project view, right-click `test` folder and select `Run 'test'`.

 ## Language Depot Stats ##